B1.7 Read, represent, compare, and order decimal tenths, in various contexts.

 The small cube represents 0.1 of a rod.

-However, if we choose the flat as a whole, then the rod represents one tenth of a flat.
+However, if we choose the flat as the whole, then the rod represents one tenth.

-Students can also develop a sense of decimal tenths by representing them in semi-concrete ways.
+Students can also develop a sense of decimal tenths by representing them in visual (semi-concrete) ways.
 For example, a disc divided into 10 equal parts can represent tenths.

 Example

-Strips and grids divided into 10 equal parts can also be used to represent decimal tenths.
+Strips and hundreds charts divided into 10 equal parts can also be used to represent decimal tenths.

 Example